gabigavric/rails_week3_codereview/README.md

 4) Took out Turbolinks so I can test propperly and refactored seed file but <br>
 still not working when i do rails s.
 5) Deleted Gemfile.lock then added to .gitignore.
+6) Seed file would not work so added gem to gemfile and then took out comma </br>
+error in seedfile and changed to before_action in products_controller.rb.
+Now <br>
+the site will seed.